matco/wheeltab/README.md

 Press and hold the left button of your mouse, without moving your mouse.
 Then, use your mouse wheel to scroll through the list of open tabs in the menu that will appear.
 Release the left button to jump to the highlighted tab.
 Use the "Escape" key to close the menu and stay on the current tab.

 ## Compatibility
 This extension is theoretically compatible with browsers that support web extensions v3 (also known as Manifest v3).
-However, with Firefox, it seems it is no longer possible to properly get the permission to inject a script on any website.
+However, it's difficult to have a single code base for every browsers because of discrepancies between the different browser implementations.
+For example, the description of the background service in the manifest file can not written in a way that works for Chrome and Firefox.
+Despite what is written is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background#browser_support), adding the "scripts" flag in the "background" section makes Chrome reject the extension.

-The extension is available on the Chrome web store [here](https://chrome.google.com/webstore/detail/wheeltab/acipnfeildejkaebclgfajogkmilgldh).
+For that reason, the extension is currently only compatible with Chrome.
+It is available on the Chrome web store [here](https://chrome.google.com/webstore/detail/wheeltab/acipnfeildejkaebclgfajogkmilgldh).

 ## Permissions
 Here are the justification of the permission as presented in the Chrome web store developer dashboard.